isomerpages/ncss-pc/_who-we-are/What We Do.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" title="WhatWeDo Banner" alt="What We Do" src="/images/capita-land.jpg">
 </div>
-<p>President’s Challenge (PC) was introduced in 2000, by then-President Mr
+<p>President’s Challenge was introduced in 2000, by then-President Mr S R
-S R Nathan.
+Nathan.
 Since its inception, President’s Challenge has provided benefits to many organisations and individuals over the years.
 Over the last two decades, we have also witnessed the significant growth of government and philanthropic initiatives to support groups in need.</p>